-5. Blood Donor Leave: Employees will be granted the necessary time off, up

-- to four (4) hours during their work shift, for the purpose of donating blood when participating in a County authorized and/or sponsored blood donation drive.
+- of Articles 17, 23, 24, and 25 of this Agreement. - 5.
+Blood Donor Leave: Employees will be granted the necessary time off up to four (4) hours during their work shift for the purpose of donating blood when participating in a County authorized and/or sponsored blood donation drive.
 In no event shall an employee be eligible for overtime as a result of donating blood. - 6.
-Education Leave: Upon written application to the Department Head, an employee may, in the County's sole discretion, be granted educational leave without pay for a period not to exceed 90 calendar days, without prejudice to his/her status, but no vacation or sick leave credits shall accrue during any such leave period. - 7.
-Application and Examination Leave: An employee shall be permitted reasonable time off with pay during his/her shift to submit an application and/or take a scheduled examination for County promotional or transfer opportunity.
+Education Leave: Upon written application to the department head, an employee may, in the County's sole discretion, be granted educational leave without pay for a period not to exceed 90 calendar days, without prejudice to his/her status, but no vacation or sick leave credits shall accrue during any such leave period. - 7.
+Application and Examination Leave: An employee shall be permitted reasonable time off with pay during his/her shift to submit an application and/or take an examination for County promotional or transfer opportunity.
 In no case shall an employee become eligible for overtime as a result of competing for a promotional or transfer opportunity.
-An employee shall notify his/her supervisor immediately upon receiving a letter from Clark County Human Resources of the date and time that he/she is scheduled to attend an interview or examination. - 8.
-Bereavement Leave: An employee shall be granted a leave of absence of up to three (3) days for the purpose of bereavement and to attend the funeral of a member of the employee's immediate family (immediate family shall be defined as the employee's spouse, mother, father, brother, sister, child, foster child, stepchild, grandchild, and grandparent, or any in-law of the employee's bearing any of the previously specified relationships).
+To use this leave, an employee shall notify his/her supervisor immediately upon receiving a letter from Clark County Human Resources of the date and time that he/she is scheduled to attend an interview or examination. - 8.
+Bereavement leave: An employee shall be granted a leave of absence of up to five (5) days for the purpose of bereavement and to attend the funeral of a member of the employee's immediate family (immediate family shall be defined as the employee's spouse, mother, father, brother, sister, child, foster child, stepchild, grandchild, and grandparent, or any in-law of the employee's bearing any of the previously specified relationships).
 Employees, at their discretion, may use sick, vacation, and/or compensatory time during the authorized bereavement leave period.